 - Silva Polaris 2801100 – Compass

-- Bushnell H2O Waterproof/Fogproof Compact Roof Prism Binocular, 8 x 25-mm, Black
+- Bushnell H2O Waterproof/Fogproof Compact Roof Prism Binocular, 8 x 25-mm

 - Alpen BAK4 LE Rubber Covered Monocular

-Books – so you know what you are doing
+Books – So that you know what you are doing

 You will not regret taking one of these books with you.
 They provide invaluable information and advice, even for the seasoned survivalist…

 - SAS Survival Guide 2E (Collins Gem): For any climate, for any situation — personally, this tiny book is one of the first things on my bug out bag list.